bumbleshet/Suicidality-Classification/README.md

 # Suicidality-Classification
-This program classifies tweets in Python if it is safe to ignore, possibly concerning, and strongly concerning using Supervised Learning.
+This program classifies tweets in Python if it is safe to ignore, possibly concerning, and strongly concerning using Support Vector Machine.

 Note: the data is not well refined.